 William Roy, anticipating Star Wars jokes with surprising prescience, actually did spell it ‘Force’ on his map.
 Aaron Arrowsmith, in 1807, went for ‘Forse’ with an ‘s’.
 The OS 1st edition, in 1878, had embraced the double ‘s’ spelling and showed the hamlet in enough detail that I can see it’s hardly grown since.

-There’s the old mill on the river, Forss Farm, Forss Cottage and Forss House — a Georgian country house built in 1810 and now turned into a hotel.
+There’s the old mill on the river, Forss Mains farm, Forss Cottage and Forss House — a Georgian country house built in 1810 and now turned into a hotel.
 There have been maybe a couple of newer houses added, but otherwise that’s all Forss has to offer.

 Forss was exactly halfway between Reay and Thurso, being six miles to each.
 From it the road climbed slowly but noticeably, having apparently not read all the accounts of how flat Caithness is.
 It was wooded to begin with but soon broke back out into broad open fields.